 There are several medications that can help to control epilepsy.
 In fact, these medications help eight out of every 10 people with epilepsy to control their seizures.
 If you have epilepsy, you should follow these steps to manage your condition:

-Please remember that if you have a seizure and you currently hold a driving licence, you have a legal responsibility to inform the Driving and Vehicle Licence Authority.
+Please remember that if you have a seizure and you currently hold a driving licence, you have a legal responsibility to inform the Driving and Vehicle Licence Authority (DVLA).

 A Fall Detector could be particularly useful to sufferers of epilepsy and similar medical conditions.
 This device will automatically raise an alert if it detects a fall.
-Our Response Team will then send help to your home immediately.
+Our Response Team will then arrange help immediately.

 Cholesterol is a fatty substance that is created by your liver and is also found in some foods.
 Lipoproteins in the blood carry cholesterol around the body.
 There are two types of lipoproteins: low density and high density.
 You might have heard of "good" and "bad" cholesterol – "good" refers to high-density lipoproteins while "bad" refers to low-density lipoproteins.